onanypoint/epfl-semester-project-biaxialnn/README.md

 # Music Score Generation

+_Project realized at [Swiss Federal Institute of Technology in Lausanne](epfl.ch) (EPFL) by Yoann Ponti, supervised by Nathanaël Perraudin et Michaël Defferrard._

+_The complementary blogpost can be found [here](https://onanypoint.github.io/epfl-semester-project-biaxialnn/)_

 ## Getting Started

 These instructions will get you a copy of the project up and running on your machine.